 Dr Anita Hill is Chief of the Division of Process Science and Engineering and an Office of the Chief Executive Science Leader with CSIRO.
 She is a Fellow of the Academy of Technological Sciences, past member of the Board of the Membrane Society of Australasia, and current member of the Boards of the Institute for Frontier Materials (Deakin University), The Wark (University of South Australia), and Journal of Polymer Science.

 Dr Hill began her career at Monash University as a lecturer before consulting for Materials Engineering and Technical Support Services and joining CSIRO in 1996.
 She completed the Australian Graduate School of Management Executive Management Program in 1999 and has been a member of the Australian Research Council College of Experts from 2009-2011.
 Dr Hill was the recipient of CSIRO Medals for Research Achievement in 2002 and 2004, and has over 150 ISI journal papers cited more than 2500 times and an h-index of 26.
 Dr Hill has led research for Australian mining companies and the Australian Coal Association on screening operations in plants in Western Australia, New South Wales and Queensland, resulting in improved products and processes.

-Deputy Vice-Chancellor (Research), University of Queensland
+Deputy Vice-Chancellor (Research), Deakin University

 Mr Keith Cadee – Independent Board Member and Deputy Chairman